Dalhousie Ship of Opportunity Program

 Our understanding of the carbon sink in the North Atlantic Ocean is still limited by the lack of scientific data, particularly in the Labrador Sea and Northwest Passage.
 Both locations play an important role in the ocean carbon sink.
 The insufficient data in the Northwest Atlantic is due to the lack of transits and the technical challenges of underway system installation.

-Commonly used underway systems on VOS are highly dependent on manual supervisions by trained technicians because of the complexity of the biogeochemical measurement system.
+Commonly used underway systems on SOOP are highly dependent on manual supervisions by trained technicians because of the complexity of the biogeochemical measurement system.
 The installation certification, as required by marine classification societies, could be difficult to obtain due to the technical issues faced by the conventional measurement system.
-Both factors might hinder the widespread use of VOS in the future.
+Both factors might hinder the widespread use of SOOP in the future.

 The new autonomous instrumentation can minimize the reliance on the frequent maintenance, and at the same time, maintain the quality of observation.
-As VOS potential is growing, better instrumentation is needed to equip these VOS for higher efficiency.
-The CERC.Ocean team has been working on the development of a compact, modular, low maintenance Dalhousie Underway Monitoring System (Dal-VOS) in order to overcome the technical challenges of autonomous measurements on VOS.
+As the potential of SOOP is growing, better instrumentation is needed to equip these ships for higher efficiency.
+The CERC.Ocean team has been working on the development of a compact, modular, low maintenance Dalhousie Underway Monitoring System (Dal-SOOP) in order to overcome the technical challenges of autonomous measurements on SOOP.